forge42dev/Remix-Dev-Tools/README.md

 - **Outlet boundaries** Activate the **Show Route Boundaries** option to see each Outlet and route boundaries by coloring the background.
 It is locked behind a flag.
 You can enable it by passing `useRouteBoundaries` prop to `true` in the `RemixDevTools`,first parameter of `initClient` set to `true` and second parameter of `initServer` set to `true`.
 This feature is experimental and can cause issues in certain scenarios.
 It will be considered stable with v3.0 release but until then use at your own risk.

 ### Routes Tab

+Allows you to view your routes in either a tree/list view!
+You can also open routes in your browser from the tree view.

 The **Routes** tab enables you to manage and explore the routes within your Remix project.
 This tab offers an intuitive interface to perform the following tasks: